GeoCultura tour leaders – what have they been up to?

 One of our tour leaders, Jon Noad, shares his stories of recent expeditions

 Jon leads our tour showcasing spectacular scenery and dinosaurs in Canada’s Rocky Mountains and Badlands, and provides participants with some unforgettable experiences while doing so.
-But what do leaders do for their own vacations?
+But what do tour leaders do for their own vacations?
 Well, one answer for Jon was to follow in the footsteps of Charles Darwin and visit Ecuador’s Galápagos Islands earlier this year.
 Not content to just sit back, marvel at the landscape and the wildlife and bask in the warmth, Jon kept busy understanding and photographing what he saw.

 Image above: Male frigate bird inflating his pouch for display, on Seymour Norte Island.